xcp-ng/xcp-ng-org/docs/cli_reference.md

 ## Low-level parameter commands

-There are several commands for operating on parameters of objects: class-param-get, class-param-set, class-param-add, class-param-remove, class-param-clear, and class-param-list.
+There are several commands for operating on parameters of objects: `class-param-get`, `class-param-set`, `class-param-add`, `class-param-remove`, `class-param-clear`, and `class-param-list`.
 Each of these commands takes a `uuid` parameter to specify the particular object.
 Since these commands are considered low-level commands, they must use the `UUID` and not the VM name label.

 * `class-param-list uuid=uuid`